klivvi/klivvi.github.io/README.md

 ## 💰 Future Ideas

-Things I might add (or you could add!):
+Things I will add/change (or you could add!):
 - Dark/Light mode toggle
-- More language options
-- Save theme preferences to localStorage
-- Add more particle effects
-- Blog post section with markdown support
+- Better customizaion for phones
+- Animation for phones
+- Settings for 'matrix' rain
+- Change the Korean font
+- Optimize and reorganize the code
+- Q&A online (a question form on website and 'cards' with answers from me)
+- And a lot of other things, honestly

 ---

-Made with ☕ and a lot of trial and error.
-Happy coding!
+Made with happy soul, sleepy mind and big motivation.
+Cheers!